rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 == Description ==

-Generating your WooCommerce Product Feed was never this easy!
+Generating your WooCommerce Product Feed was never this easy! 🤩

-Any marketplace you want to list your products on, you can generate an accurate product feed with your WooCommerce products in just a few clicks.
+Create accurate product feeds with your WooCommerce products in just a few clicks for any marketplace of your choice.

-Use our pre-defined merchant templates to generate flawless feeds for the popular merchants, including -
+Use our pre-defined merchant templates to generate flawless feeds for popular merchants, including -

 - <a href="https://youtu.be/Xg-zBdYfIZM?feature=shared&utm_source=repo&utm_medium=repo&utm_campaign=repo_googlevdo&utm_id=repo_googlevdo" target="_blank">Google Shopping feed</a>
 - <a href="https://rextheme.com/best-woocommerce-product-feed/facebook-product-catalog/?utm_source=pfmrepopage&utm_medium=fb_landing_url&utm_campaign=wprepo" target="_blank">Facebook Catalog feed</a>